VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

 ## Next steps

-- List of trial ids to be incrementally bounced against Entrez API from an AWS server to generate the necessary incremental mappings b/w trials and PubMed articles
 - Full list of trial ids to be used in combination with id_information table to generate a final list of unique trials using WQUPC algorithm
 - Add secondary trial ids to graph (this may increase graph size considerably).
 However, it could be of utility.